An Aggressive Agenda

 As described in my earlier blog The Aztec Calendar – My Obsession, some thirty years ago—on the basis of very limited ethnographic information and iconographic models —I presumed to create my own version of a Tonalamatl, publishing it in 1993 as Celebrate Native America!

-Aztec Calendar – Death trecena – Tonalamatl Balthazar
+Aztec Calendar – Vulture trecena – Tonalamatl Balthazar

 #